About the GRE® Test

 GRE is a standardized test for admissions into graduate schools in the US.
 It is mandatory for most students aspiring for Masters or PhD (other than in Law or Medicine) in several universities in the US.
 The GRE revised General Test is accepted at thousands of graduate and business schools as well as departments and divisions within these schools.

-The GRE revised General Test is available at about 700 test centers in more than 160 countries.
+The GRE revised General Test is available at about 700 test centers.
 In most regions of the world, the computer-based test is available on a continuous basis throughout the year.

 SOME GRE FACTS

 Why should I take the GRE?

 GRE scores are used by admissions or fellowship panels to supplement your undergraduate records, recommendation letters and other qualifications for graduate-level study.